-- 1. Secure boat to dock. - 2.
+- 1 Secure boat to dock. - 2.
 Boats on trailers need to be on a level surface to prevent air pockets. - 3.
 Switch off all engine(s), pumps, lights, etc. that could produce a spark. - 4.
 Do not smoke, strike matches, or throw an electrical switch. - 5.
 Make certain all passengers are ashore. - 6.
-Be sure the proper type and grade of fuel as recommended by your engine owner's manual is used. - 7.
+Be sure the proper type and grade of fuel as recommended by vour engine owner's manual is used. - 7.
 Determine how much fuel is required to avoid overflow. - 8.
 Ensure that a fire extinguisher is readily available. - 9.
 Insert the fuel supply nozzle, keeping it in contact with the fuel fill deck plate to guard against static produced sparks. - 10.
 Stand away from the fuel tank vent/fill during fueling.
-Splash-back may occur which could cause a fire hazard. - 11.
-Make a habit of inspecting the bilge after pumping 5-10 gallons of fuel for any signs of leakage.
+Splash-back may occur which could cause a fire hazard.

+- 11. Make a habit of inspecting the bilge after pumping 5-10 gallons of fuel for any signs of leakage.
 If no problems are detected, resume fueling. - 12.
 DO NOT top off fuel tank.
 Allow room for thermal expansion, to prevent fuel from sloshing out the vent.
+Allow no more than three automatic click-offs when filling.